Cheap dinner party ideas

 Attempting to rustle up a paella for the first time, just to impress your friends, will leave you stressed to the eyeballs when your guests appear at the door.

-You'll also likely spend more cash on the ingredients than you would do with a recipe you're well-acquainted with.
+You might also spend more on the ingredients than you would with a recipe you're well-acquainted with.
 Stick with what you know and you're way more likely to impress.

 Before deciding what to cook for your friends, check the freezer, fridge and cupboards to see what's already there.

-You might realise you already have some kitchen staples waiting for an opportunity to be used up.
+You might realise you already have some kitchen staples waiting to be used up.

 If you're stuck for inspiration, you could try BigOven (an essential app for students).
 It helps you to use up your leftovers.

 One of the most budget-effective dinner party ideas is the 'bring a plate' option.
-Not just a plate, mind – a plate with some food on it.
+Not just a plate, mind – a plate with some food.

 You can make it a buffet and ask each guest to contribute a plate of their choice.
 Or, you can allocate the starter, main course and dessert to different people.

-Your guests will appreciate how stressful hosting can be, so will be more than happy to bring something along to lighten your workload.
+Your guests will appreciate how stressful hosting can be, so should be more than happy to bring something along to lighten your workload.

-Just make sure you start a group chat so you can discuss what everyone’s bringing first, particularly if you're going for the buffet option.
+Just make sure you start a group chat to discuss what everyone's bringing first, particularly if you're going for the buffet option.
 Otherwise, you could end up with eight plates of Greggs sausage rolls (although we wouldn't complain about that, personally).

-We all know that booze isn't cheap, and it can often end up being the most expensive part of the meal.
-However, there's nothing worse than running out of wine at the dinner table.
+We all know that booze isn't cheap, and it can often be the most expensive part of the meal.

 Why not get a group together and take turns hosting, Come Dine With Me style?

-We recommend sticking to groups of around six people.
-Otherwise, things start to get a bit stressful.
+It's a good idea to stick to groups of around six people.
+Otherwise, things might start to get a bit stressful.
 You could even do it in three pairs, so you have a partner to help with the cost and prep.

 Taking turns like this means you get a few more dinner parties out of it (woohoo!), but it also ensures that everyone is mucking in at some point.
 That way, spending is more evenly distributed, especially if you set a budget for everyone to stick to.